MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-webconsole.md

    2. Export to Excel the legend data to Excel for further analysis.
    3. Personalize by adding or removing columns for the legend, and enable or disable visualized objects by performance

-::: moniker range="sc-om-1807"

-19. Explore results of a Windows PowerShell script.
+19. In version 1807, you can explore results of a Windows PowerShell script

-20. Delete HTML5 dashboards from the Web console and create dashboards or views to My workspace.

-::: moniker-end

-20. You can delete HTML5 dashboards from the Web console and add dashboards or views to My workspace from the monitoring tree.
+20. Delete HTML5 dashboards from the Web console and in version 1807, you can create dashboards or views to My workspace.
+In version 1801, you add dashboards or views to My Workspace from the monitoring tree.

 21. The IIS web server hosting the Web console role can be setup with network authentication mode and users can access the Web console using network authentication